Visit Our Shop

 What’s the selection process?

 All applications will be reviewed by a jury committee made of TAC staff, and professionals working in different fields of fiber arts.
 After the first round, selected applicants will be contacted for an interview.
 Interviews will be held during the month of April.
-Candidates will be contacted by end of May with their acceptance status.
+Candidates will be contacted by the end of May with their acceptance status.

 What are interviews like?
 Who conducts them?

-Interviews are typically about 30-40 minutes, and are conducted by Kelly Valletta, TAC Executive Director, and Artist Programs Manager.
+Interviews are typically about 30-40 minutes, and are conducted by Kelly Valletta, TAC Executive Director, and Romina Schulz, Artist Programs Manager.
 Applicants should be ready to discuss their work, their reasons for wanting to participate in the program, and what they hope to accomplish creatively and professionally.

 What if I am not in NY and get invited for an interview?

 We strongly prefer that candidates be able to have an in-person interview, but definitely understand that this is not always possible.
 In these cases, we will schedule a video call interview.
-We do not hold phone interviews in order to be able interact with you in some way and get to know you.

 If I’m accepted for TAC AIR, what is needed upon acceptance?